-- A distance of 248 m is available between the IWMC and the nearest residential area, it is expected that bio aerosol concentrations will reduce to lower levels at the stated distance; - site is located in such a way that winds from both monsoons blows the airborne particles from the IWMC away from the residential zone; - handling of compost will be minimized; - compost turning will be done based on temperatures and not on schedules; - compost turning will be done using windrow turning equipment; - adding moisture to the compost to minimize dust; - placing a geo-fabric cover over the compost windrow to minimize release of bio aerosols; and - workers will wear appropriate safety clothing, follow the workplace safety mechanisms and guidelines set by the contractor and practice safety and personal hygiene when handling the compost.
+- A distance of 314.5 m is available between the IWMC and the nearest residential area, which is greater than the buffer zone proposed by Herr et al (2004) and Wheeler et al (2001), it is expected that bio aerosol concentrations will reduce to background level at the stated distance; - The site is located in such a way that winds from south west monsoon blows the airborne particles from the IWMC away from the residential zone.
+During north east monsoon, easterly winds may blow airborne particles towards the mosque and residential zones.
+Therefore minimising release of bio-aerosols is key; - handling of compost will be minimized; - compost turning will be done based on temperatures and not on schedules; - compost turning will be done using windrow turning equipment; - adding moisture to the compost to minimize dust; - placing a geo-fabric cover over the compost windrow to minimize release of bio aerosols; and - workers will wear appropriate safety clothing, follow the workplace safety mechanisms and guidelines set by the contractor and practice safety and personal hygiene when handling the compost.